We have 16 fun, educational activities you can do at home with your babies, toddlers and young children to encourage sensory development.

 Materials: carpet square, rug, rubber mat, contact paper, bubble wrap, soft fabric, etc.

 Put the materials on the floor and allow your baby to sit, crawl, or roll around on them.
-Talk about their textures and the sensations they are created.
+Talk about their textures and the sensations they have created.
 Say, “The rug is rough on your hands,” “The bubble wrap pops when you crawl on it,” and “The fleece is smooth and warm.”
-Your baby’s sense of touch will develop and they will begin to make connections between words and feelings.
+Your baby’s sense of touch will develop, and they will begin to make connections between words and feelings.

 Fun Sensory Development Learning Activities for Toddlers at Home